First U.S. coronavirus death may have come weeks earlier than originally believed

 Antibody studies in some areas of the country are also beginning to paint a picture of the scope of the disease.

-Dr. Jeff Smith, the county's chief executive, told the Los Angeles Times earlier this month, "The virus was freewheeling in our community and probably has been here for quite some time."
+Dr. Jeff Smith, the county's chief executive, told The Los Angeles Times this month, "The virus was freewheeling in our community and probably has been here for quite some time."